kensnyder/sql-love/README.md

 - `query.getClone()` - Get an exact copy of this query object
 - `query.unjoin(tableName)` - Remove a join expression
-- `query.reset(field)` - Reset a single aspect of the query (e.g. where, having)
+- `query.reset(field)` - Reset a single aspect of the query (e.g. 'where' or 'having')
 - `query.reset(fields)` - Reset a few particular aspects of the query (e.g. \['where', 'having'\])
 - `query.reset()` - Reset query to an empty state

 ### Parser Limitations

-`new SelectBuilder()` uses regular expressions and is not a true parser.
-The intent is to be fast and useful for 99% of situations.
+`new SelectBuilder(sql)` uses regular expressions and is not a true parser.
+The goal is to be fast and useful for 99% of situations.

 Below are some limitations illustrated by example.